You are a presidential candidate on the debate stage.

-The Contender was conceived by a small group of creatives with a penchant for politics, a love of the absurd, and a passion for games.
+The Contender was conceived by two friends with a penchant for politics, a love of the absurd, and a passion for games.

 Justin Robert Young is a podcaster and writer.
 He is very loud and often embarrassing.
 Justin has loved politics since the year 2000 when he watched his high school science teacher in Florida count pieces of ripped paper to determine who would be the leader of the free world.
 Only in America!

 The first game John made was Presidential-opoly.
 Players traversed this land of opportunity, buying states for their votes.
 Fortunately for John, Hasbro didn't sue 5th graders for their social studies projects.
 Fast forward to now, he has been able to come up with a few ideas on his own.